MarkMurillo/android_jni_swig_example/README.md

 This project demonstrates how to integrate SWIG (Simplified Wrapper and Interface Generator: http://www.swig.org/) into the Android project.
 In this example, SWIG wraps native C code according to an interface file and generates the proxy classes needed to call native functions from Java/Kotlin.

+## Advantages
+- Generalizes (through interface files) writing wrapper code and takes care of a lot of boilerplate when it comes to working with JNI directly.

+## Disadvantages
+- Callbacks to Java still need to be hand written.
+If somebody else figures out how to write callbacks to Java using the interface files to modify the proxy classes, by all means do a pull request :)

 ## Building the Project

 In order to integrate SWIG with the gradle's build process, a custom task was used to call a shell script